 - Live up to your shipping promises

 Transparency is the name of the game.
 To keep everyone happy, ship your orders on time, and give your customers the ability to track their packages.
-This will allow anxious buyers to cope with much of the anticipation and worry that comes with shipping issues such delivery delays, items being delivered to the wrong address, or lost packages.
+This will allow anxious buyers to cope with much of the anticipation and worry that comes with shipping issues such as delivery delays, items being delivered to the wrong address, or lost packages.

 You can keep your buyers engaged with delivery notifications or emails, delivery details, order summaries, updates about delays, and delivery confirmations.
 In case of delivery issues, appease any disgruntled shoppers with freebies, gift cards, or discounts on their next purchase to avoid a costly chargeback.